EuroProofNet/europroofnet.github.io/_pages/WEPN/2025/meeting.md

 Note that it is possible to arrive a few days before and leave a few days after the workshop but a maximum of 2.4 daily allowances will be reimbursed.

-Please contact [Sandra Alves](sandra@fc.up.pt) if you have any problem during the application for funding process, including reluctance to use google forms.
+Please contact the organisers if you have any problem during the application for funding process, including reluctance to use google forms.

 ### Program